Most Business Advice Assumes a Maintained Terrain

 The Base Camp

-Base Camp holds the free resources, including the Maps.
+This is where the free resources live, including the Maps.

 The Outpost